TrySummon/summon-app/README.md

     *   Combine endpoints from multiple OpenAPI specifications into a single, cohesive MCP server.
     *   Easily manage authentication and server URLs for each integrated API.
 *   💻 **Local MCP Server Management:**
-    *   Start, stop, and restart your generated MCP servers directly from the AgentPort GUI.
+    *   Start, stop, and restart your generated MCP servers directly from the Summon GUI.
     *   View server status, logs (soon!), and available tools.
 *   🔗 **External MCP Integration:**
     *   Connect to any existing MCP server (local or remote) by configuring its URL or CLI command in `mcp.json`.
-    *   Bring external tools into your AgentPort Playground.
+    *   Bring external tools into your Summon Playground.
 *   🧪 **Interactive AI Playground:**
     *   Test your MCP tools in a chat-like interface with various AI models (OpenAI, Anthropic, Mistral, Azure OpenAI, etc.).
     *   Enable/disable specific tools from any connected MCP server for fine-grained testing.